coder/docs/workspaces/editors.md

 The second, alternative way to run JupyterLab is with a dev URL and launching JupyterLab with `supervisord` in the `configure` script.
 The benefit of this approach is it is completely independent of Coder's IDE launching mechanism and relies only on a generic dev URL.
-You can also access JupyterLab locally with SSH port forward `ssh -L 8888:localhost:8888 coder.jupyterlab` or use the Coder CLI with `coder tunnel jupyterlab 8888 8888`

 ![JupyterLab as a dev URL](../assets/workspaces/jupyterlab-as-devurl.png)